John Glasgow Kerr: Anti-Opium Campaign

-Dr. Kerr played a crucial role in condemning opium abuse in Canton.
+Kerr played a crucial role in condemning opium abuse in Canton.
 He published Opium Habits in 1889, in which he denounced opium smoking and declared distorted moral character a product of opium.
 Kerr opened up a ward of the Canton Hospital dedicated to treating patients (ages ranging 20–59 years) who were addicted to opium.
 He also attended the National Missionary Conference in Shanghai (1890), a forum in opposition of the opium trade.
 Following the conference, the Permanent Committee for the Promotion of Anti-Opium Societies was established and Kerr became a leading member.

 The Committee resolved to continue their opposition to the opium traffic, urging Christians in China to arouse public opinion against it.
-The desire of the missionaries that their ideas be carried out caused them to form “continuation committees” that were assigned tasks to assure that action would be taken on whatever matters had been approved by the conferences.
+The desire of the missionaries that their ideas be carried out caused them to form "continuation committees" that were assigned tasks to assure that action would be taken on whatever matters had been approved by the conferences.